weizmannk/EarthOrbitPlan/docs/quickly/quick_start.rst

 This workflow lets you quickly simulate and visualize follow-up plans for your favorite mission.
 For more details and advanced options, check out the `full documentation <https://m4opt.readthedocs.io/en/latest/>`_.

+**Explanation of the animation:**

+- The pink regions show the scheduled observation pointings (the “footprints”).
+- The green outline marks the 90% credible region of the GW localization.
+- The deep blue areas are always outside the telescope’s Field of Regard; the light blue areas are temporarily out of view.
+- The lower panel shows how the detection probability and covered sky area accumulate over time, with different colors indicating the number of times a region has been observed.

+*Note:*
+This is a projection of the sky, **not a direct image of the Earth or the Moon**.
+The features shown correspond to sky coordinates, not to physical locations on Earth or lunar positions.

+For more details and marker conventions, see the `ligo.skymap plotting documentation <https://lscsoft.docs.ligo.org/ligo.skymap/plot/marker.html#module-ligo.skymap.plot.marker>`_.

 4. ECSV file inspection